slaube86/news-reader/README.md

 The app uses a custom Cloudflare Worker as a CORS proxy, feed aggregator, and translation service:

 - **RSS Proxy** (`GET /?url=...`): Forwards RSS feed requests with an allowlist (known feed domains only), Cloudflare Cache (5 min TTL), CORS headers, and ETag/Last-Modified passthrough for conditional requests.
-- **Feed Aggregator** (`GET /feeds/all`): Fetches all 19 feeds in parallel server-side, parses XML to JSON, decodes HTML entities, filters for Iran-related articles, and returns a single cached response.
-Reduces client requests from 19 to 1.
+- **Feed Aggregator** (`GET /feeds/all`): Fetches all 23 feeds in parallel server-side, parses XML to JSON, decodes HTML entities, filters for Iran-related articles (3-tier scoring: HIGH/MEDIUM/LOW), and returns a single cached response.
+Reduces client requests from 23 to 1.
 - **Translation** (`POST /translate`): Translates Persian text to German via Cloudflare Workers AI (`@cf/meta/m2m100-1.2b`).
 Long texts are automatically split into chunks.
 - **Rate-Limiting**: IP-based throttling (60 requests/minute) to prevent abuse.